[YOUR CLINIC NAME] has very high standards for privacy and confidentiality and has adopted most of the guidelines recommended by the Doctors of BC.

 - Permit Recourse – Patients can challenge our compliance with these principles through our complaints process.

-The full set of Doctors of BC Privacy Toolkit providing details on each of these principles can be found here.
-The Privacy Toolkit was significantly updated in 2017, and provides significant resources including, basics, guidelines, FAQs, forms, tools and videos.
+The Doctors of BC Privacy Toolkit was significantly updated in 2017, providing details on each of these principles and significant resources including, basics, guidelines, FAQs, forms, tools, and videos.

 The following sections highlight policies adopted by [YOUR CLINIC NAME].